Industry & Code

 The BC Building Code allows two paths to compliance.
 The performance path uses energy modelling (HOT2000 or equivalent) to demonstrate the home meets the MEUI and TEDI limits.
 The prescriptive path publishes a specific recipe — wall, roof, window, mechanical ratings — that, if followed, deems compliance.

-For Step 5 the performance path is almost always more flexible and more economical.
+For Step 3 + EL-4 — and even more so for Step 5 — the performance path is almost always more flexible and more economical.
 It lets the design team trade — better windows for less wall insulation, for instance — based on what makes sense for the lot, the orientation, and the architecture.
 We work with an energy advisor registered with Natural Resources Canada from schematic design forward, not after drawings are done.

 The energy advisor's role — and when to bring one in